-I study energy and environmental economist finishing my Ph.D. at Duke in 2018.
-I specialize in using econometric tools to understand energy supply dynamics and how to better design environmental policies.
-My current work includes studying the impacts of the shale revolution on oil and gas markets, analyzing market-based environmental policies dynamics under policy uncertainty, and understanding consumer responses to time-of-use electricity pricing.
+I am an energy and environmental economist finishing my Ph.D. at Duke in 2018.
+I specialize in using econometric tools to understand energy supply dynamics and improve the design of environmental policies.
+My current work considers the implications of the shale revolution for oil and gas markets, intertemporal dynamics of market-based environmental policy under policy uncertainty, and the conditions under which consumers respond to time-of-use electricity pricing.

 Prior to studying at Duke, I worked in both the public sector (at the Congressional Budget Office (CBO), 2009-11) and private sector (at NERA Economic Consulting, 2011-13).
 At CBO, I developed economic models of various energy sectors and cap-and-trade markets to analyze the implications of alternative policy designs.
-At NERA, I conducted electricity market modeling, project valuation, and discounted cash flow analysis of various electricity projects in the United States, Latin America, Europe, Africa, and Southeast Asia, with a focus on the power sector.
+At NERA, I conducted electricity market modeling, project valuation, and discounted cash flow analysis of various infrastructure investments in the United States, Latin America, Europe, Africa, and Southeast Asia, with a focus on the power sector.